-The sale went quickly, from appraisal to environmental study, and Lee said the entire process “was much easier than we expected.”
+The real estate sale went quickly, from appraisal to environmental study, and Lee said the entire process “was much easier than we expected.”

 The apartments – which are within walking distance of downtown Portsmouth – were bought by a local business owner who is committed to maintaining them as affordable housing for working families.

 The Lamsons live on the same land in Newington that John’s family bought right around the end of World War II (John’s father and grandfather both worked at the Portsmouth Naval Shipyard).
 They returned to the Seacoast after their work in the Foreign Service brought them to postings in five different African and European countries.
 One of the New Hampshire-based charities to which they give is Rain for the Sahel and Sahara, founded by a friend of the Lamsons after she visited them when they were working in Niger.
 The organization provides education for children of nomadic tribes in the region.

 The Lamsons have worked with the Foundation’s Jenifer Cannon to learn about a variety of giving opportunities – visiting local organizations and meeting with nonprofit directors.

 “We don’t always know,” about the work that nonprofits are doing, Lee said.
 “Seeing them helps.
 There are so many things out there that deserve support.”

 The Lamsons said it was clear that they could choose to spend down their fund or let it build for future giving.
 They “are not committed to having it last forever,” Lee said, and are enjoying giving now.